ATTX-project/ATTX-project.github.io/Import/attx_project/Using-Consul-for-Service-Discovery-on-Docker-Swarm.md

 ## 4. Conclusions
 1. Consul is a distributed Service Discovery solution with a well documented API (https://www.consul.io/api/index.html) and [Key-Value Store](https://www.consul.io/api/kv.html).
 2. Consul doesn't support running in "swarm" mode yet, but it can be run in "host" mode across a Docker Swarm.
-The downside is that this creates a non-highly-available Consul cluster, should the Consul Server instance go down.
-It also makes uncertain the status of a new Consul Server instance in a scaled-up Docker Swarm.
+The downside is that this creates a non-fault-tolerant Consul cluster, should the Consul Server instance go down.
+It also makes uncertain the Key-Value Store status of a new Consul Server instance in a scaled-up Docker Swarm.
 3. Consul's Docker Swarm limitations can be addressed by using Docker Flow Proxy capabilities of distributing Service Discovery registration/reconfiguration and query requests between Consul servers and agents.
 Docker Flow Proxy can also be used as a distributed reverse proxy for the ATTX Project.
 4. It's possible to automate the provisioning of Consul and Docker Flow Proxy in ATTX Docker Swarm through [Docker Compose files](https://docs.docker.com/compose/compose-file/), and its deployment via BASH scripts in [Ansible](https://www.ansible.com/) playbook.